macespinoza/cdap-clients/cdap-authentication-clients/java/README.md

 ## Interactive applications

-This example illustrates obtaining user credentials and then configuring Authentication Client with it:
+This example illustrates obtaining user credentials in interactive application, and then configuring Authentication Client with it.

 ```
   authenticationClient.setConnectionInfo(hostname, port, ssl);